erigontech/erigon/cmd/rpcdaemon/Readme.md

 ### For Developers

 **Code generation**: `go.mod` stores right version of generators, use `mage grpc` to install it and generate code.

+`protoc` version not managed but recommended version is 3.*, [install instruction](https://grpc.io/docs/protoc-installation/)